Naereen/A-JavaScript-interpreter-for-the-NumWorks-calculator/README.md

 Here is a short documentation for each function that I've ported from their interface in [`eadk.h`](https://github.com/numworks/epsilon/blob/master/eadk/include/eadk/eadk.h) to a working version in JavaScript.

+I've exposed an `Eadk` module (see example in JavaScript below, or [here](https://github.com/Naereen/A-JavaScript-interpreter-for-the-NumWorks-calculator/issues/3#issuecomment-2910813161)), which comes ready with these functions and constants:

 > *Legend:*
 > - ✅ = code written, function tested!
 > - ✅? = code written, function not yet working!